aplteam/Tatin/docs/TatinForContributors.md

 Whether you improved the documentation or fixed a bug or added a feature, at the end of the day you need to create a Pull Request (PR).
 That will make the people in charge of the Tatin project check your contribution.
 At the time of writing that is Kai Jaeger, but this might (and eventually will) change in the future of course.

-But before you can create a pull request you are supposed to run the tests in order to make sure that you did not break anything.
+But before you can create a pull request you are supposed to run the tests to make sure that you did not break anything.

 ## Executing the test cases

-If you just want to execute all test cases before pushing your changes to GitHub then you may ask Cider for how to do that:
+If you just want to execute all test cases before pushing your changes to GitHub then you may ask Cider how to do that:

 ```
       ]Cider.RunTests
 #.Tatin.#.Tatin.TestCases.RunTests ⍝ Execute this for running the test suite
 ```

 Executing `RunTests` means that you will be asked whether a test server should be started.
-Usually you will answer with a "Y", and that lets the test suite start another instance of Dyalog, and run a test server in that instance.
+Usually, you will answer with a "Y", and that lets the test suite start another instance of Dyalog, and run a test server in that instance.

-However, developer might also run into one of two common scenarios:
+However, developers might also run into one of two common scenarios:

 1. During development you might want to execute all tests or just a specific group (or groups) of tests.